 We know that you've probably heard of fried turkeys…and all of the horror stories that usually go with them.
 But did you know that Butterball makes an electric fryer that can cook a whole turkey in about an hour?!
 It uses way less oil than a traditional fryer, so it's healthier and quicker.
 Winning!

-Just slap some poultry dry rub on that bad boy, then cook according to the fryer’s instructions.
-It can’t get any easier than that!
-Keep in mind that most people either cook theirs in their garage or outside so that it won’t make their house smell like a fryer.
-Ain’t nobody got time for that stink!
+Just slap some poultry dry rub on that bad boy and cook according to the fryer's instructions.
+It can't get any easier than that!
+Keep in mind that most people either cook theirs in their garage or outside so it won't make their house smell like a fryer.
+Ain't nobody got time for that stank!

 IN THE SMOKER